 The Vaccine Manufacturing Facility Design / Layout

 Vaccine products range from live organisms (for example, attenuated salmonella typhi) to inert proteins (e.g., virus-like particles used to protect against hepatitis B infection).
-Such product diversity has a significant impact on facility design, process validation, and control.
-Here is an example of a viral vaccine manufacturing facility design or layout.
+Such product diversity has a significant impact on GMP facility design, process validation, and control.
+Here is an example of a viral vaccine manufacturing facility layout.

 The Cleanroom Change Room / Gowning Area: Like any other cleanroom environment, the vaccine manufacturing facility will need a gowning area to eliminate the risk of contamination.
 Multiple airlocks will be included in the design, material airlocks (MAL) and personal airlocks (PAL).

 Cell Culture Production: The removal of cells, tissues, or organs from an animal or plant and places them in an artificial environment to promote growth.
-The cell culture cleanroom is ideally a segregated area, as you can see in the layout picture above.
+The cell culture cleanroom is ideally a segregated area, as you can see in the GMP plant design picture above.
 The cleanroom dimension will be influenced by the quantity, the size of the bioreactors or cell culture fermenters.
 Their bioprocessing capacity ranges from 50 to 2,000 liters and even more.

 Vaccine Production: This is the cleanroom area of the viral vaccine manufacturing facility used to harvest and inactivate the pathogens inside the virus.
 Suppose you are manufacturing vaccines with viral vectors, depending on the virus strain; you will need to think about the biosafety level (BSL) and current Good Manufacturing Practices (cGMP) requirements in your vaccine plant design and layout.
-The BSL level will impact the HVAC system and the vaccine facility design, as the cleanroom might need negative pressure for BSL-3 and BSL-4.
+The BSL level will impact the HVAC system and the vaccine manufacturing facility design, as the cleanroom might need negative pressure for BSL-3 and BSL-4.
 The cleanroom grade for these vaccine activities is usually a Grade C (ISO7).

 Aseptic Fill / Finish: Vaccine manufacturing facility design needs to include a specific area for the aseptic fill/finish for the sterilization and packaging of the newly produced vaccines.
-The aseptic fill/finish room is a crucial area of the facility to ensure the vaccine’s safety inside the vials and syringes.
+The aseptic fill/finish room is a crucial area of the GMP facility to ensure the vaccine’s safety inside the vials and syringes.
 In this area, the HVAC will be designed and operated to keep the aseptic core using positive pressure that extends away from the core.
 Biosafety cabinets or laminar airflow hoods (LAF) will be necessary to obtain an ISO 5 (Grade A) area for critical operations of the filling process, with an ISO 8 (Grade D) cleanroom background.

 Labelling and packaging: Even though this area doesn’t need any particular cleanroom grade or ISO class, it is a substantial part of the vaccine manufacturing facility design.
 It is crucial to ensure that the suitable vaccine will go in the correct vial with the right label.
 A Clean Non-Classified (CNC) or Unclassified (UNC) cleanroom grade is respecting the World Health Organization guidelines, depending on if the vaccine capping is done or not.
 Usually, the capping would be done in the previous phase of the vaccine production.
 The vaccine production plant will need packaging, vial labeling machines, and cold storage equipment such as freezers (the newer vaccines need to be kept at -70°C/- 94°F).